 God's food for thought.

-The post The Gaslighting Of The Biblical Christian appeare...
+The post The World’s Fear Of The Truth-Telling Soul appeared firs...

 Doing the dishes so we can spread the Gospel